kushagra0207/Leetcode-POTD/README.md

 # Leetcode-POTD
-Leetcode Problem of the day
+Leetcode Problem of the day - Java Kushagra Gupta